torinriley/MindEasel/DOCS/README.md

 - **Real-Time Collaboration:** Work with others in real-time to build your mind maps.
 - **Customizable Themes:** Switch between light and dark modes to suit your preferences.
 - **Open Source:** Fully open-source, customizable, and free for everyone.
-- **Responsive Design:** Accessible on any device, from desktops to tablets.

 ## **Text box**